geekybot/skepsis-market/skepsis-web/docs/README.md

 When the resolution time arrives:

 1. The actual outcome is determined based on the resolution criteria
-2. Shares in the winning spread become redeemable for their full value
+2. Shares in the winning spread become redeemable for exactly 1 USDC each
-3. Shares in other spreads become worthless
+3. Shares in other spreads become completely worthless (0 USDC value)
 4. Users with winning positions can claim their rewards by clicking the "Claim" button

 ## Market Types